BIO

 Jenelle Esparza (American, b.
 1985) is an interdisciplinary artist who was born in the coastal city of Corpus Christi, TX.
 She attended the University of Texas at San Antonio and received her BFA in photography in 2010.
 She currently lives and works in San Antonio.

-Esparza examines the lesser-known history of cotton and labor in South Texas through photography and textiles, and incorporates concepts of body movement, history, gender, identity, culture, and race.
+Esparza examines the lesser-known history of cotton and labor in South Texas through textiles and installation, and incorporates concepts of body+land connection, history, gender, identity, culture, and race.
 Her recent projects utilize textiles and found objects to explore the parallels between landscape and bodily experiences, and the implications of generational trauma.

 Esparza has exhibited nationally in institutions such as The DePaul Art Museum in Chicago, IL; Crystal Bridges Museum of American Art and The Momentary in Bentonville, AR; and Louisiana State University in Baton Rouge.
-She is the recipient of numerous honors including 2015 National Association of Latino Arts and Culture (NALAC) Artist Grant, the Artpace International Artist Residency, and the National Performance Network Artist Engagement Fund.
-Her work is also included in the permanent collection of the San Antonio Museum of Art and the Art Museum of South Texas.
+She is the recipient of numerous honors including National Association of Latino Arts and Culture (NALAC) Artist Grant (2015), the Artpace International Artist Residency (2018), the US Latinx Artist Fellowship (2024) and the Fountainhead Forum Prize (2025).
+Her work is also included in the permanent collection of the San Antonio Museum of Art, the Art Museum of South Texas, and the Cheech Marin Center for Chicano Art and Culture.